magento/devdocs/src/cloud/docker/docker-config-sources.md

 ## Build a custom Docker Compose configuration

-Instead of using the {{site.data.var.ece }} project configuration to build you `docker-compose.yaml` file, you can use the `ece-docker build:custom:compose` command.
-Using this command with a JSON configuration is the quickest way to change your environment settings, as explained next.
+Instead of using the {{site.data.var.ece }} project configuration to build the `docker-compose.yaml` file, you can use the `ece-docker build:custom:compose` command.
+Using this command with a JSON configuration is the quickest way to change your environment settings.

 You provide the configuration as a JSON array as shown in [Example 1](#example-1-custom-docker-composeyaml-file).